-There are many different ways that people experience neuropathy pain.
+There are many different ways that people experience neuropathic pain.
 Some may feel a sharp stabbing pain in the middle of the night when they get up to get a glass of water from the kitchen.
 Others might encounter a tingling feeling or a constant pricking as they go about their daily activities, from getting dressed in the morning to completing small activities such as organizing around the house, making a meal, or taking out the trash.

 Pain can be localized or manifest as a minor irritation for some who have neuropathy, but everyone experiences it differently.
 Managing neuropathy pain when at home can be a great way to find relief, make daily tasks more pleasant, and provide you with the right tools to care for yourself while living with neuropathy.